 - Send your botanical friends through the mail

 If you opt for the plane or mail shipment, make sure to comply with TSA rules.
 Also, check if there are any restrictions if you choose the USPS, USP, or FedEx.
 The mail is not the most reliable way, but if you don’t have any other option, you should protect your plant from extreme temperatures, and choose the fastest shipping method possible.
-Also, if you hire auto shipping services, you’ll see that many long-distance companies won’t allow herbs to travel in the car.
+Also, if you choose to hire auto shipping services, you’ll see that many long-distance companies won’t allow herbs to travel in the car.
 Thus, if you’re planning to transport your car across the country, you should learn how car shipping works.

 Your Plants Like a Comfortable Temperature